DUI Defense Attorney in Middleburg, FL

 Please reach out to our law firm today.
 There is so much confusing information about Florida DUI floating around the Internet that defendants need accurate advice from a seasoned Middleburg DUI attorney.

-How Much Jail Time Are You Facing if Convicted?
+How Much Jail Time Are You Facing if Convicted of DUI in Florida?

 Time in jail is only one penalty that a defendant faces.
 However, it is a possibility for all defendants, even first-time offenders.